apache/trafficserver/doc/reference/configuration/records.config.en.rst

    you must set the value to ``3`` if you want to enable both options above.

-.. ts:confvar:: CONFIG proxy.config.net.sock_send_buffer_size_out INT 0
+.. ts:cv:: CONFIG proxy.config.net.sock_send_buffer_size_out INT 0

    Sets the send buffer size for connections from Traffic Server to the origin server.

-.. ts:confvar:: CONFIG proxy.config.net.sock_recv_buffer_size_out INT 0
+.. ts:cv:: CONFIG proxy.config.net.sock_recv_buffer_size_out INT 0

    Sets the receive buffer size for connections from Traffic Server to the origin server.

-.. ts:confvar:: CONFIG proxy.config.net.sock_option_flag_out INT 0
+.. ts:cv:: CONFIG proxy.config.net.sock_option_flag_out INT 0

    Turns different options "on" for the origin server socket:::